fredericbonnet/helena/docs/src/helena-dialect/aliases.spec.md

 - ✅ Currying

+  Thanks to leading tuple auto-expansion, it is very simple to create curried commands by bundling a command name and its arguments into a tuple.
 Here we create a new command `double` by currying the prefix multiplication operator `*` with 2:

   ```lna
   alias double (* 2)